-Wise and kind guidance as you
+Wise and kind guidance as you meet life’s everyday challenges.

 We all experience stuckness, uncertainty and confusion.
 Want to have a better sense of your feelings, reactions and beliefs?
 Need some help understanding yourself and your relationships?
+All of the offerings at miabolte.com are aimed to increase self-awareness and model calm, loving kindness.

 I help people understand their inner and outer worlds.
 Together, we’ll uncover patterns, habits, stuck places and limiting beliefs.
 Then, you’ll have a real chance at making choices and changing.
 Be prepared to be met with gentleness, caring and directness.